apache/ozone-site/docs/08-developer-guide/01-build/02-maven.md

 - **Distribution Tarball**: `hadoop-ozone/dist/target/ozone-<version>.tar.gz` (when using `-Pdist`)
 - **Individual Module JARs**: Found in `target/` directories within each module

 ### Next Steps

-Run the build by deploying the binary on either a [machine](../../05-administrator-guide/01-installation/03-installing-binaries.md) or on a [docker cluster](../../08-developer-guide/02-run/02-docker-compose.md)
+Run the build by deploying the binary on either a [machine](../../05-administrator-guide/01-installation/03-installing-binaries.md) or on a [Docker cluster](../../08-developer-guide/02-run/02-docker-compose.md)